 - 2 Tbsp powdered sugar

-- Add milk to mixture, and stir or use bowl scraper (see note) to combine.
+- Add molasses and milk to mixture, and stir or use bowl scraper (see note) to combine.
 If mixture seems dry, add milk by the tablespoonful until the dough comes together.

-- Form dough into a ball, cover with plastic and chill 20 minutes.
+- Form dough into a disc, wrap, and chill 20 minutes.